-Some of your sites will have 100 products, and others will have 3,000+.
-With that many products, your store can look scammy if not designed correctly.
+If you have thousands of products with photos in different sizes, it can give your store a poor appearance.
 There is a Shopify app that will make all your product photos look uniform, automatically: Photo Resize.
 This ensures a clean look to help build customer trust.

 Be honest, though: make sure you actually expire the offer or you’ll lose credibility, which will hurt your business.